jinparksj/MuJoCo-OpenAI-Gym-Ubuntu/README.md

 # MuJoCo OpenAI Gym Ubuntu
-Short description of instillation process for Mujoco 1.50 with OpenAi Gym on Ubuntu 16.04
+Short description of installation process for MuJoCo 1.50 with OpenAI Gym on Ubuntu 16.04
 **Note**: This is a compilation of my experiences and useful resources I found.
 Hope this can be a helpful little *how to guide*!

 ## Ubuntu